Grilled Catfish Recipes For Authentic Southern Eating

 - Cook the catfish for 3 to 4 minutes.
 When the flesh is no longer translucent, the fillets are ready to flip over

-- Cook the fillets for 3 to 4 minutes on the other serve.
-When the flesh is whit and flaky, your catfish is ready to serve
+- Cook the fillets for 3 to 4 minutes on the other side.
+When the flesh is white and flaky, your catfish is ready to serve

 When grilling whole catfish, you won’t get the same results if you use frozen fish.